Ibraaaheeeem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable: This script creates a local variable with name BEST and value School
 7-create_global_variable: This script creates a global variable with name BEST and value School
 8-true_knowledge: This script adds 128 to the value stored in the variable TRUEKNOWLEDGE
+9-divide_and_rule: This script prints the result of POWER divided by DIVIDE both environmental variables